 Barbara LeBar bequeathed a $650,000 estate gift to provide ongoing support for local libraries, of which she had always been an avid supporter.

 The SmartBabies Early Childhood Initiative was launched to improve early childhood quality of life in McLennan County.

 The Jerry and Patsy Cartwright Family Fund was established in 2012 to honor Jerome Cartwright (pictured at center), the executive director of Waco Foundation from 1958 – 1993.
 The fund supports initiatives that aid children and improve education and poverty.

 The Foundation received a $500,000 bequest from William Travis Clarke, Jr. A portion of his gift was granted to the Doris Miller Memorial.

 Waco Foundation launched the Pie Society, a community-wide legacy society comprised of generous donors who have promised to leave a portion of their estate — or a piece of their pie — to charity.

-Waco Foundation received a multi-million dollar estate gift from Kent Keeth.
+Waco Foundation received an $8 million dollar estate gift from Kent Keeth.
 This generous donation will be used to advance the Foundation's mission and improve quality of life in McLennan County.